HilariousDeathArtist/DCSSConfigFile/README.md

 #### Standard colors that I've attempted to be used for various situations:
     $danger        = lightred       - For messages you should most likely pay attention to
-    $item_dmg      = red            - For messages about health or item desctuction, or other very bad things
+    $item_dmg      = red            - For messages about health or item destruction, or other very bad things
     $warning       = yellow         - For messages you should probably pay attention to, includes when stuff makes noise
     $boring        = darkgrey       - For messages you probably don't need to pay attention to
     $negative      = brown          - For messages that describe damage to you or an ally
     $good          = lightblue      - For messages that describe you or an ally doing damage to an enemy
-    $positive      = green          - For messages that describe a benefecial effect that doesn't do damage
+    $positive      = green          - For messages that describe a beneficial effect that doesn't do damage
     $verypositive  = lightgreen     - For messages that describe when something dies or something good occurs
     $awesome       = lightmagenta   - For messages that describe gaining good mutations
     $interface     = cyan           - For messages that describe something to the player